 Scoliosis means lateral bending of the spine.
 In other words, instead of a straight column, the spine has a sideways curvature that can interfere with its structure and flexibility.
 Idiopathic scoliosis usually occurs during a growth spurt that happens right before the onset of puberty, or the condition may be due to an underlying problem such as cerebral palsy and muscular dystrophy.
 The degree of curvature may be anywhere from mild to disabling.

-Symptoms of scoliosis that Drs.
-Patel or Shepherd will look for include:
+Symptoms of scoliosis that Dr. Shepherd will look for include:

 Left untreated, a spine with this curve may eventually rotate or twist.

 While scoliosis is probably the most common condition in this group, it’s not the only one.
-Dr. Patel and Shepherd treat a variety of spine problems at the Methodist Physician Group Orthopedic and Spine Center many of them having to do with misalignments or exaggerated areas in the column such as lordosis or kyphosis.
+Dr. Shepherd treats a variety of spine problems at the The Methodist Physician Group Specialists many of them having to do with misalignments or exaggerated areas in the column such as lordosis or kyphosis.